Texas Healthcare Professions Need Trained Workers

 Texas is among the five states that the BLS predicts will have the highest concentration of new healthcare jobs through the end of the decade.
 One of the fastest-growing fields in the healthcare industry will be in medical records and assisting.
 Graduates of one and two-year training programs in medical assisting and administrative support will find widespread opportunities.

 The BLS further reports outstanding job growth and opportunities in medical assisting and coding.
-Medical office support positions nationwide will grow by 16.2 percent by 2014.
-Jobs for medical billing and posting clerks will increase by 10.9 percent.
-Positions for receptionists with medical training will undergo a whopping 31.3 percent increase.
+Medical office support positions nationwide should grow by 16.2 percent by 2014.
+Jobs for medical billing and posting clerks should increase by 10.9 percent.
+Positions for receptionists with medical training should undergo a whopping 31.3 percent increase.

 If you're considering a role in this booming industry, you'll be delighted to know that Texas enjoys an abundance of riches in vocational healthcare training programs.
 There are medical assisting, medical insurance coding and billing programs in Arlington.
 You'll find medical administrative, and medical assisting training programs in Austin.
 The median salary for a beginning medical assistant in Dallas, Texas is $30,200.